fjames86/nefarious/README.md

 4.1.2 Registry provider
 -------------------------

 Windows only.
 Exports the windows registry as an NFS filesystem.
-Requires the CL-REGISTRY package.

 ```
 ;; export the HKEY_LOCAL_MACHINE hive as "/reg"